pdturney/spots-and-stripes/README.md

-Mutation, Selection, and Evolvability in the Immigration Game
+Evolution of Spots and Stripes in Cellular Automata